sisygoboom/bayesian-tech-expert/README.md

 ## Requirements
 - Docker (you can use `./install-docker.sh` or visit the docker website for binaries)
 - docker-compose
-- yarn
+- yarn (only required if building ui)
-- node
+- node (only required if building ui)

 ## Useage
 ### Quickstart
 - `chmod +x run.sh`
-- `./run.sh setup` to install ui dependancies
 - `./run.sh build`
 - Navigate to [localhost](http://localhost) in your browser.